ComputelessComputer/gameshield/docs/guide/game-types.md

 ## Available Game Types

+### Pong (Human Reflex Test) 🏓

+**Description**: A classic Pong game where users must hit a ball with a paddle.

+**How it works**:
+- The user controls a paddle at the bottom of the screen
+- A ball bounces around the screen
+- The user must hit the ball a specific number of times to pass
+- The ball moves with unpredictable patterns, making it hard for bots

+**Security features**:
+- Ball movement has randomized angles and speeds
+- The system tracks natural movement patterns of the paddle
+- Requires human-like reflexes and prediction

+**Accessibility**: Moderate - requires hand-eye coordination and reflexes

+### Snake (Pattern Completion Challenge) 🐍

+**Description**: Users control a snake to collect specific food items while avoiding obstacles.

+**How it works**:
+- The player controls a snake that moves around a grid
+- The snake must collect food in a specific order (e.g., "Eat 3 apples, but avoid bananas")
+- The snake grows longer with each food item, increasing difficulty

+**Security features**:
+- Food placement is randomized
+- Requires decision-making rather than random movements
+- The system analyzes movement patterns for bot detection

+**Accessibility**: High - simple controls with clear visual feedback

+### Breakout (Brick Breaking Challenge) 🧱

+**Description**: Users control a paddle to bounce a ball and break bricks.

+**How it works**:
+- The user controls a paddle at the bottom of the screen
+- A ball bounces off the paddle and walls
+- The user must break a specific number of bricks to pass
+- The ball's speed changes to make it unpredictable for bots

+**Security features**:
+- Ball physics include randomized angles and speeds
+- The system tracks paddle movement patterns
+- Requires human-like prediction and reaction

+**Accessibility**: Moderate - requires hand-eye coordination

+### Dino Run (Jump Timing Test) 🦖

+**Description**: Users control a character that must jump over obstacles.

+**How it works**:
+- The player controls a character that automatically runs
+- Obstacles appear at varying intervals and speeds
+- The player must time jumps correctly to avoid obstacles
+- The player must successfully clear a specific number of obstacles to pass

+**Security features**:
+- Obstacle timing and spacing is randomized
+- Requires human timing and prediction
+- The system analyzes jump patterns for bot detection

+**Accessibility**: High - simple controls with clear visual feedback

 ### Puzzle Slider 🧩

 **Description**: A classic sliding puzzle where users must arrange tiles to complete an image.